UCL/MPHY0026/doc/summerschool/registration_demo.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/t_6CH5uroYo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-On staring SciKit-SurgeryFRED you should see two images side by side as in Figure 1.
+On staring SciKit-SurgeryFRED you should see two images side by side as in :numref:`fred_0` .
 The pre-operative image at left has a target identified in red.
 The idea is to locate the target on the intraoperative image at right, where we can only see the patient's outline.
 Locating the target in the intraoperative image is done here using fiducial marker based registration.
 Mouse clicking on either image will place a fiducial marker on each image, defining a point correspondence between the two images.

+.. _fred_1:
 .. figure:: registration_demo/scikit-surgeryfred_1.png
   :width: 100%

-  Figure 2: Clicking on either image places a fiducial marker (in green) defining a point correspondence between the images
+  Clicking on either image places a fiducial marker (in green) defining a point correspondence between the images

+.. _fred_1z:
 .. figure:: registration_demo/scikit-surgeryfred_1_zoom.png
   :width: 100%

-  Figure 3: SciKit-SurgeryFRED adds a Fiducial Localisation Error to the marker in the intraoperative image.
+  SciKit-SurgeryFRED adds a Fiducial Localisation Error to the marker in the intraoperative image.
 The zoomed in region shows the cross hair where the marker is in the pre-operative image, and the green circle where we have located it.
 The difference between the circle and cross hair centre is the FLE for this marker.

 Point based registration requires at least three points to work.
 So keep adding marker points.
 At this point you may want to revisit the literature on point based registration, [Fitzpatrick1998]_, [Fitzpatrick2001]_, and  [Maurer1998]_ and consider where to place the fiducial markers to best effect.

+.. _fred_3:
 .. figure:: registration_demo/scikit-surgeryfred_3.png
   :width: 100%

-  Figure 4: With 3 or more fiducial markers place, SciKit-SurgeryFRED is able to peform a point-based "Procrustes" registration between the two images.
+  With 3 or more fiducial markers place, SciKit-SurgeryFRED is able to peform a point-based "Procrustes" registration between the two images.
 Note that the target is now present in the intraoperative together with a cross hair.
-Similarly to figure 3, the cross hair represents the actual position of the target, whereas the red circle is the estimated position using point based registration.
+Similarly to :numref:`fred_1z`, the cross hair represents the actual position of the target, whereas the red circle is the estimated position using point based registration.
 The difference between the two centres if the Target Registration Error (TRE), in this case 2.18 mm ("Actual TRE").

 You can add as many marker points as you like (SciKit-Surgery-FRED currently crashes after around 65 markers are placed) and see how the six measures (defined below) in the text boxes change.
 Placed markers cannot be deleted, but you can restart the registration with a new target by pressing 'r'.